vizdata-f21/project-2-viz_biz/write-up/README.md

 dataset will adjust automatically and dynamically, hence our team created a function with the number of layers (the reactive input) as one of the parameters of the function.

+Another challenge that we encountered was allowing for a user to input an image link of their choice in the Barbara Kruger section of the Shiny app.
+Not only was the link input reactive, but we encountered an error where the app would crash if an invalid url was used.
+To address this, we kept the original link variable if the link was valid and updated it to the kruger image link if not.
+We also added an error message if the link was not valid.